10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access โ†’

 Already on Route 1?
 Skip the calculator.

-If your degree is from an H+ university and listed as "entspricht" in the anabin database, you qualify via Route 1 — no points required, no language certificate required.
+If your degree is from an H+ university and listed as "entspricht" in the anabin database, you qualify via Route 1 (no points required, no language certificate required).

-Is your profession in a shortage occupation?
-(IT / software engineering, most ISCO-08 group 25 roles)
+Is your profession a shortage occupation?

-Post-graduation qualifying work experience in your field
+Post-graduation qualifying work experience

-Must be post-graduation, field-relevant, paid employment.
+Must be paid, field-relevant, post-graduation employment.

 German language level

-English at C1 or native speaker? (must be certificated: IELTS, TOEFL, Cambridge)
+English at C1 or native speaker?

 Age at date of application